THE NATURE OF CHEMISTRY

 Why?

 The nature of science (also explored in the IB Theory of Knowledge course) is an essential facet in the teaching of chemistry.
-When shared as an integral part of the syllabus it can improve student engagement and understanding by providing a context for its place and role in modern-day society as well as the fundamental concepts of chemistry as an area of knowledge.
+When shared as an integral part of the syllabus it can improve student engagement and understanding by providing context for its place in modern-day society as well as providing a lens through which students are better able to conceptually grasp the syllabus content.

 This website was originally developed around the IB Diploma Programme Chemistry guide (right) but is applicable to all High School Chemistry curricula.